interop-tokyo-shownet/shownet-icons/README.md

 # ShowNet Icons

-This repository contains the ShowNet Icons, which are icons for networking components.
+This repository contains the ShowNet Icons, which are icons for drawing network topology diagrams.

-You can download all-in-one pptx file from [HERE](https://github.com/interop-tokyo-shownet/shownet-icons-test/raw/master/ShowNet%20Icons%202023%201.01.pptx), and the icons in .ai and .svg formats are also available in this repository.
+You can download all-in-one pptx file from [HERE](https://github.com/interop-tokyo-shownet/shownet-icons-test/raw/master/ShowNet%20Icons%202023%201.01.pptx), and the icons in .ai and .svg formats are also available in this repository under CC-BY-SA 4.0.

 <img width="1250" alt="shownet-icons-example" src="https://github.com/interop-tokyo-shownet/shownet-icons-test/assets/184632/f5453688-2368-43bc-b21d-3fb11e80030d">